Skip to content

 What language is Northern Portuguese?

-Northern Portuguese is a dialect of Portuguese.
+Northern Portuguese is a dialect of the Portuguese language.

 Which region is Northern Portuguese associated with?